-11. Quality audits involve auditors applying a rigorous audit process and quality control procedures that comply with laws, regulations and applicable standards.

-2.1 Audit Process and Quality Control Procedures - Engagement Level (Ref.: Para.
-81-93 Appendix 2)

-- 12. Audits need to be performed in accordance with auditing standards and are subject to the audit firm's quality control procedures, which comply with SLSQC 1.
+- 11. Quality audits involve auditors applying a rigorous audit process and quality control procedures that comply with laws, regulations and applicable standards. - 2.1 Audit Process and Quality Control Procedures Engagement Level (Ref.: Para.
+81-93 Appendix 2) - 12.
+Audits need to be performed in accordance with auditing standards and are subject to the audit firm's quality control procedures, which comply with SLSQC 1.
 These provide the foundation for a disciplined approach to risk assessment, planning, performing audit procedures and ultimately forming and expressing an opinion.
 Sometimes, audit firms' methodologies and internal policies and procedures provide more specific guidance on matters such as who undertakes specific activities, internal consultation requirements, and documentation formats. - 13.
 While auditing standards and the audit firm's methodology will shape the audit process, the way that process is applied in practice will be tailored to a particular audit.
 Key attributes are: - The engagement team complies with auditing standards, relevant laws and regulations, and the audit firm's quality control procedures. - The engagement team makes appropriate use of information technology. - There is effective interaction with others involved in the audit. - There are appropriate arrangements with management so as to achieve an effective and efficient audit process.

-2.2 Audit Process and Quality Control Procedures - Firm Level (Ref.: Para.
-94-111 Appendix 2)

-- 14. The audit firm's policies and procedures will impact the audit process.
-Key attributes that contribute to audit quality are: - The audit methodology is adapted to developments in professional standards and to findings from internal quality control reviews and external inspections.

-- The audit methodology encourages individual team members to apply professional skepticism and exercise appropriate professional judgment. - The methodology requires effective supervision and review of audit work. - The methodology requires appropriate audit documentation. - Rigorous quality control procedures are established and audit quality is monitored and appropriate consequential action is taken. - Where required, effective engagement quality control reviews (EQCRs) are undertaken.

-2.3 Audit Process and Quality Control Procedures - National Level (Ref.: Para.
-112-119 Appendix 2)

-- 15. National audit regulatory activities can impact the audit process. - 16.
-Sri Lanka Auditing Standards (SLAuSs) are issued by the ICASL.
-Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) sets high-quality ethics standards for professional accountants through the development of a robust, locally appropriate Code of Ethics for Professional Accountants.
-The International Accounting Education Standards Board (IAESB) develops and enhances professional accountancy education-encompassing technical competence, as well as professional skills, values, ethics, and attitudes for professional accountants-through the promulgation of International Education Standards (IESs).
+- 2.2 Audit Process and Quality Control Procedures Firm Level (Ref.: Para.
+94-111 Appendix 2) - 14.
+The audit firm's policies and procedures will impact the audit process.
+Key attributes that contribute to audit quality are: - The audit methodology is adapted to developments in professional standards and to findings from internal quality control reviews and external inspections. - The audit methodology encourages individual team members to apply professional skepticism and exercise appropriate professional judgment. - The methodology requires effective supervision and review of audit work. - The methodology requires appropriate audit documentation. - Rigorous quality control procedures are established and audit quality is monitored and appropriate consequential action is taken. - Where required, effective engagement quality control reviews (EQCRs) are undertaken. - 2.3 Audit Process and Quality Control Procedures National Level (Ref.: Para.
+112-119 Appendix 2) - 15.
+National audit regulatory activities can impact the audit process. - 16.
+SLAuSs are issued by the Institute of Chartered Accountants of Sri Lanka.
+CA Sri Lanka sets high-quality ethics standards for professional accountants through adopting the Code of Ethics for Professional Accountants.
+CA Sri Lanka develops and enhances professional accountancy education-encompassing technical competence, as well as professional skills, values, ethics, and attitudes for professional accountants-through Implementation of International Education Standards (IESs[DP6][SH7]).
 There is widespread adoption of these standards at a national level.
 Key attributes are: - Auditing and other standards are promulgated that make clear the underlying objectives as well as the specific requirements that apply. - Bodies responsible for external audit inspections consider relevant attributes of audit quality, both within audit firms and on individual audit engagements. - Effective systems exist for investigating allegations of audit failure and taking disciplinary action when appropriate.